ccadarn/Java-Script-Homeworks-and-other-practice/README.md

 Trying to so start doing homework in JS again...

 - Added **[ProjectEuler](https://projecteuler.net/)** folder with new website that provides mathematical problems to try and solve them using JS code.

+## Update 8 07.2025

+Despite the fact that almost a year passed since my last update, I am still stuck learning JS.
+I am lacking motivation.
+New job that I found last year is related to techical support and I found that QA feld is where I want to go.

+Trying to start doing some projects in the hope that it will make me move forward...